nevillepark/who-pays-writers/README.md

 *   For some publications, I only have print rates so far; assume rates for online work will be a bit less.
 *   Publications at the same "level" (e. g. waiting-room magazine, lifestyle site, etc.) owned by the same giant media conglomerate can be expected to have similar rates.
 *   Some publications rely on their own staff more than others.
 If you plan on pitching, check how many recent pieces are by staff writers vs. freelancers.
-*   See the changelog for the most recent additions.
+*   See [the changelog](https://github.com/nevillepark/who-pays-writers/commits/master/README.md) for a history of updates.

 Current "most wanted": up-to-date pay for Canadaland and Buzzfeed.
 Gotta keep the new kids on their toes.